Categories

 Learn more about the differences between OneDrive and SharePoint.

 Microsoft 365 cloud applications like Excel, Word, PowerPoint, OneNote, Sway, Planner, Visio, Whiteboards, and Yammer use SharePoint as their data storage location.
 Data from third-party applications that are integrated with SharePoint are also stored in SharePoint.
-In addition, Teams data such as Sites, Wiki, files created on Teams, and meeting recordings are stored in SharePoint Online.
+In addition, Teams data such as Sites, Wiki, files shared within Teams, and meeting recordings are stored in SharePoint Online.

 SharePoint Data Storage Location

-Here is a diagram that shows the default data retention steps in SharePoint and how data can be restored by users and administrators within specific timeframes.
+The below diagram shows the native retention steps in SharePoint and how data can be restored by users and administrators within specific timeframes.

 sharepoint data retention options